Probabilistic Object Maps for Long-Term Robot Localization: Experimental Results

-Fig. \ref{fig:cdfs}\hide{ \ref{fig:transl_est_deviation_cdf} and \ref{fig:orientation_est_deviation_cdf}} shows the cumulative distribution functions (CDFs) for the position and orientation estimate consistency.
-For both position and orientation, while POM-Localization significantly outperforms raw wheel odometry and LeGO-LOAM, EnML has slightly better average-case performance.
-This is expected, given the difference in information sources for the two algorithms\AAA{Does this make sense?}.
-However, POM-Localization has better or comparable worst-case performance: a greater portion of the orientation estimates are within 15 degrees of the mean for POM-Localization as compared to EnML and no position estimate from POM-Localization deviates more than 5.5 meters from its waypoint centroid.\hide{ \AAA{Move this into set up paragraph -- so it doesn't seem as defensive} It should be noted that EnML has access to a manually generated static vector map of the environment and the point clouds that are used to generate short-term features, which are both higher precision\AAA{Is fidelity a better word?} information sources than the object detections and object map used by POM-Localization. \AAA{Assert that it's still competitive even though EnML has higher fidelity information}.} The trajectories and waypoints estimated by EnML, LeGO-LOAM, and POM-Localization are shown in Fig. \ref{fig:lot53_traj}.
-These plots support the conclusions drawn from Fig. \ref{fig:cdfs}; the estimates from LeGO-LOAM drift drastically after the initial segment of the trajectory, while POM-Localization results in slightly greater spread for the waypoint estimates than EnML, but unlike EnML, has no trajectory estimates that diverge significantly. \AAA{do we need a diverge from what} \AAA{Is this an awkward way to end this section?}
+Fig. \ref{fig:cdfs} shows the cumulative distribution functions (CDFs) for the position and orientation estimate consistency.
+For both position and orientation, \hide{while }POM-Localization significantly outperforms raw wheel odometry, Cartographer, and LeGO-LOAM\hide{,}.
+EnML has slightly better average-case performance; t\hide{.
+T}his is expected\hide{, given the difference in information sources for the two algorithms}, as the higher-fidelity data used by EnML enables a higher-precision result.
+However, POM-Localization has better or comparable worst-case performance: a greater portion of the orientation estimates are within 15 degrees of the mean for POM-Localization as compared to EnML and no position estimate from POM-Localization deviates more than 5.5 meters from its waypoint centroid.
+The trajectories and waypoints estimated by POM-Localization, EnML, Cartographer, and LeGO-LOAM are shown in Fig. \ref{fig:lot53_traj}.
+These plots support the conclusions drawn from Fig. \ref{fig:cdfs}; the estimates from LeGO-LOAM and Cartographer drift substantially after the initial segment of the trajectory, while POM-Localization results in slightly greater spread for the waypoint estimates than EnML, but unlike EnML, has no trajectory estimates that diverge significantly.
+Fig. \ref{fig:pom_obj_det_parking} also shows that the object pose estimates align with the true parking spots and with each other over time.